rusefi/rusefi_documentation/HOWTO-Update-Firmware.md

 ## Update TunerStudio Definition

 Once you have updated your firmware, you also need to update your TunerStudio definition so it is able to communicate properly.
+Happy installation of TunerStudio would download current .ini file automatically!

-You can find the .ini file in the USB storage device that rusEFI board presents to your computer, or in the [rusEFI bundle](Download).
-The former is preferable, as it ensures that you have the correct version for the firmware that is installed on your board.
+If you chose to go more manually you can find the .ini file in the USB storage device that rusEFI board presents to your computer, or in the [rusEFI bundle](Download).